apiel/zicBox/NOTE.md

 - TODO hot reload, when updating a plugin we could recompile this plugin automatically

+- TODO use Grains utils in multi engine

 - TODO drone engine

 - TODO reload variations when switching workspace